Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ### Custom Models

-_Custom Models_ are non-predefined models in the Cognigy.AI interface.
+_Custom models_ are non-predefined models in the Cognigy.AI interface.
 To use a custom model, select an LLM provider and manually enter the model name instead of selecting from a list.
 While these models may not guarantee the same Cognigy.AI feature support as standard models, they can be helpful when you need a specific version and are familiar with its capabilities.
 Moreover, if LLM providers release new model versions, opting for a custom model lets you avoid waiting for Cognigy.AI to update its list of standard models.

 Similar to the standard model, you must enter the API credentials from the [LLM provider](providers/all-providers.md) that offers this model to get access to its functionality.